-P.1: Assist stakeholders with implementing evaluation and support systems.
+1. Assist stakeholders with implementing evaluation and support systems.
 (Apply)

-- Understand organizational evaluation requirements for educators and all other staff.
+- Understand organizational (and if applicable, state-level) evaluation requirements for educators and other staff.
 (Understand) - Assist in communicating evaluation requirements, timelines, and supports.
 (Apply) - Support the development of performance management systems that align with organizational priorities.
 (Apply)